Chris Watts Sentenced to Life in Prison in Triple Murder Case

 On Aug.
 15, the day of his arrest, Kessinger called the Weld County Sheriff's Office to report their relationship and his lies and met with FBI investigators.
 Later that night, Watts was taken into custody.
 A day later, Shan'ann's body was found buried in a shallow grave and their daughters' bodies were found hidden in nearby oil tanks, all on an oil site owned by the company where he had worked before his firing.

 It was later revealed in an unsealed arrest warrant affidavit that Watts claimed to a detective that he killed his wife "in a rage" over allegedly seeing her strangle their daughter Celeste on a baby monitor while Bella was "sprawled out on her bed and blue."
 He also claimed the alleged sequence of events took place after Shan'ann returned home from a work trip in the early hours of Aug.
 13, the day they were later reported missing, and he told her he wanted a separation.
 He told police he drove their bodies roughly 40 miles away and buried them on the oil site.
-However, his allegations against his late wife have since been called into question by his guilty plea.
+However, his allegations against his late wife were entirely disputed by Rourke in court on Monday.

-"What I can tell you most affirmatively today, by what happened in the court room, is the spotlight that he tried to shine on Shan'ann falsely, incorrectly…has been corrected," Weld County District Attorney Michael Rourke said at a news conference following Watts' guilty plea.
-"The spotlight shines directly where it belongs: on him."
+"The evidence tells us this: the defendant coldly and deliberately ended four lives—not in a fit of rage, not by way of accident, but in a calculated and sickening manner," he said.
+Rourke described Watts strangling Shan'ann to death and smothering their daughters.
+According to Rourke, Bella bit her tongue multiple times before she died.
+"She fought back for her life as her father smothered her," he described.

+As was previously confirmed, Watts then transported their bodies to the oil site, where he hid them separately—Shan'ann in a shallow grave and Bella and Celeste in separate oil tanks—after texting a co-worker to say he would take care of the site, according to the district attorney.
+Rourke said Watts later called his daughters' school to unenroll them and contacted a realtor to discuss selling their house.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.